We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Generally, experts recommend starting with conservative measures.
 For snoring that results from poor nasal breathing, experts support the use of nasal dilators, such as Mute.

-- 78% reported improved nighttime breathing
+- 78% of users reported improved nighttime breathing

-- 75% reported a drop in snoring
+- 75% of users reported a drop in snoring

-- 73% reported less intense snoring
+- 73% of users reported less intense snoring

 Mute inserts into the nose, with one loop going into each nostril.
-The website say the design follows the natural slope of the nose.
+The website says the design follows the natural slope of the nose.
 Mute should fit all the way inside the nose, with only the bridge of the device showing.

 If the device is hanging out or feeling loose, a person can adjust the loops to ensure the device fits snugly.

 If a blocked or narrow nasal airway is causing snoring, nasal dilators may be an effective form of treatment.
-A 2019 study also suggests that internal nasal dilators, such as Mute, are better than external versions for improving sleep in people that snore.
+A

 - improved breathing at night